Psychology and Sociology Majors: What’s the Difference & Similarities?

 Similarly, someone with a psychology degree has a wide range of professional options at their disposal.

-psychologists can operate in outpatient facilities or offices as a sole practitioners in a private practice or as a group practice.
+psychologists can operate in outpatient facilities or offices as sole practitioners in a private practice or as a group practice.

 They may also work as organizational psychologists for large organizations or in hospitals, health clinics, universities, sports teams, and rehabilitation facilities.